mpmont/blog.marcomonteiro.net/all_collections/_posts/2013-05-16-git-protip:-rebase-commits-into-smaller-commits.md

 ---
 layout: post
-title: Git ProTip: Rebase Commits into smaller commits
+title: Git ProTip Rebase Commits into smaller commits
 date: 2013-05-16
-tag: Git,merge,Version-control
+tag: Git,merge,Versioncontrol
-description: Yeah, that's right.
-If you're like me you have a small compulsion to commit every small task you complete.
-In some cases that can be a good practice.
-However, when
+description: Yeah, thats right.
+If youre like me you have a small compulsion to commit every small task you complete
 author: Marco Monteiro
-categories: [Git,merge,Version-control]
+categories: [Git,merge,Versioncontrol]
 ---

 Yeah, that's right.
 If you're like me you have a small compulsion to commit every small task you complete.
 In some cases that can be a good practice.
 However, when you're working with a large team, or even on a open source project that has lot's of contributors that can be a PITA in the long run.
 Imagine you're looking for all the changes done while creating a feature, and your history is full of small commits.
 Finding what you're looking for is not going to be easy.

 <!--more-->